 - Arrive without proper footwear or warm clothing

-If you want a more gradual experience, you can choose the 3-day Mount Toubkal trek, which gives more time in the mountains.
+If you want a more gradual experience, you can choose the 3-day Mount Toubkal hike, which gives more time in the mountains.

-For hikers who want a more scenic route with a cultural valley experience, the 3-day Toubkal hike via Tamsoult Refuge is also a beautiful option.
+For hikers who want a more scenic route with a cultural valley experience, the 3-day Toubkal trek via Tamsoult Refuge is also a beautiful option.

 What to Pack for the 2-Day Toubkal Trek